Dvaita Vedanta: Jivas

 The theory of five differences is that "the jiva is different from every other entity including all jivas".
 These five differences are said to explain the nature of the universe.
 The world is called prapañca (pañca "five") by the Dvaita school for this reason.

 Madhva differed significantly from traditional Hindu beliefs owing to his concept of eternal damnation.
 According to him, there are three different classes of souls: One class, Mukti-yogyas, which would qualify for liberation, another, the Nitya-samsarins, which would be subject to eternal rebirth or eternal transmigration and a third class, Tamo-yogyas, which would be condemned to eternal hell (Andhatamisra).

+Moksha (liberation)

+Moksha (liberation) is described as the realization that all finite reality is essentially dependent on the Supreme.
+God is believed to have shown the way to attain moksha through several avatars.
+Bhakti Yoga is an essential part of Dvaita Vedanta.
+By devotion to God and God's grace, jiva attains moksha.
+Moksha is the expression and manifestation of the innate bliss in the soul that has been all along covered by ajnana and bondage.
+While Divine Grace is a must for this, Mukti is not possible without jnana (Jnanenaiva paramam padam- Sri Madhvacharya in Anubhashya, a small metric composition on the Brahmasutras).
+However, the concept of jnana differs significantly from that of other schools; Jnana may be described as a direct knowledge and vision (aparokshajnana) of the indwelling form of the Lord through study of scriptures, righteous living spanning births and devotion to the Lord with full understanding of his transendental attributes.
+However, bad karma results in condemnation from God.